plopjs/plopjs.com/content/documentation.md

 	plop.setHelper('upperCase', (txt) => txt.toUpperCase());
 };
 ```

+## setPrompt
+[Inquirer](https://github.com/SBoudrias/Inquirer.js) provides many types of prompts out of the box, but it also allows developers to build prompt plugins.
+If you'd like to use a prompt plugin, you can register it with `setPrompt`.
+For more details see the [Inquirer documentation for registering prompts](https://github.com/SBoudrias/Inquirer.js#inquirerregisterpromptname-prompt).
+Also check out the [plop community driven list of custom prompts](https://github.com/amwmedia/plop/blob/master/inquirer-prompts.md).

 ## setGenerator
 The config object needs to include `prompts` and `actions` (`description` is optional).
 The prompts array is passed to [inquirer](https://github.com/SBoudrias/Inquirer.js/#objects).
 The `actions` array is a list of actions to take (described in greater detail below)